Gluten-free scones recipe – yes, you can make them in 30 minutes! Nobody would ever know they’re Coeliac-friendly and wheat-free too.

-My gluten free scones recipe makes some of the softest, buttery scones I’ve tasted in years.
-I didn’t know they could be so buttery, without butter (although feel free to use butter if you can eat it!)
-So if you’re sick of gluten free scones that are like flat, rock solid hockey pucks, then this recipe is for you…
+Gluten-free scones recipe, anyone?
+It makes some of the softest, buttery scones I’ve tasted in years.
+I didn’t know they could be so soft in the middle!
+So if you’re sick of gluten-free scones that are like flat, rock solid hockey pucks, then this recipe is for you…

 But let’s get one thing out of the way first… is it pronounce as ‘scon’ or ‘sc-own’?!